wrld3d/ios-api-example/README.md

 ![Four different seasons, weathers, and times of day](http://cdn2.eegeo.com/wp-content/uploads/2016/03/eegeo-four-seasons-themes.jpg)

-## Support

-If you have any questions, bug reports, or feature requests, feel free to submit to the [issue tracker](https://github.com/eegeo/ios-api-example/issues) for this repository.
-Alternatively, you can contact us at [support@eegeo.com](mailto:support@eegeo.com).

 ## Contributing

 The following step by step guide details the process for contributing to the iOS API.